And greetings once again to you, music lovers all across the fruited plain.

 She barked up a tree that didn't exist.

-So far, they have not been able to do that.
+So far, they have not been able to do that, but they will continue that effort.

-From the politico today, the two issues dominating Washington in recent months, gun control and immigration, are near the bottom of Americans' concerns, according to a new poll.
+From the Politico today, the two issues dominating Washington in recent months-gun control and immigration-are near the bottom of Americans' concerns, according to a new poll.

-Now, this actually not a new poll, this is a Gallup poll we had last week.
+Now, this, actually, not a new poll, this is a Gallup poll we had last week.

 They just heard about this at the Politico, but since they published this, I wanted to go ahead and mention it again.